timescale/outflux/README.md

 $ ./outflux migrate --help
 ```

 Usage of the command is `outflux migrate database [measure1 measure2 ...] [flags]`.
 Where database is the name of the `database` you wish to export. `[measure1 measure2 ...]` are optional and if specified will export only those measurements from the selected database.

+The retention policy can be specified with the `retention-policy` flag.
+By default the 'autogen' retention policy is used.

 For example `outflux migrate benchmark cpu mem` will export the `cpu` and `mem` measurements from the `benchmark` database.
 On the other hand `outflux migrate benchmark` will export all measurements in the `benchmark` database.